mrabbitz/Project2-Stream-Compaction/README.md

 ### Performance Bottlenecks

-The Work-Efficient Scan is clearly faster than the Naive Scan since there is less overall work to do as described in the implementation details in the [Part 2](#part-2-implementation-details) Scan section.
+The Work-Efficient Scan is clearly faster than the Naive Scan due to the reduced overall work involved, as described in the implementation details in the [Part 2](#part-2-implementation-details) Scan section.
-However, since they both have a vast amount of read and write operations from/to global memory, they both perform poorly relative to the Hardware-Efficient implementations that use shared memory.
+However, both implementations suffer from a significant number of read and write operations to and from global memory, resulting in poor performance compared to Hardware-Efficient implementations that utilize shared memory.

-Another inefficiency of the Naive Scan is the absense of warp partitioning best practices, which the rest of the GPU Scan implementations utilize.
-Warp paritioning is how threads from a block are divided into warps, and the goal is to partition based on consecutive increasing thread indices such that divergent branches are minimized and warps are retired early, freeing up resources for the GPU to perform any other available work with.
+Another inefficiency of the Naive Scan is the absence of warp partitioning best practices, which the other GPU Scan implementations adopt.
+Warp partitioning involves dividing threads from a block into warps, aiming to partition based on consecutive increasing thread indices.
+This minimizes divergent branches and allows warps to retire early, freeing up GPU resources for other available work.

-Lastly, since the Naive & Hardware-Efficient and Work-Efficient & Hardware-Efficient implementations are optimized with shared memory and warp paritioning best practices, another bottleneck comes into play called bank conflicts.
-Shared memory is split up into 32 banks such that each bank can service one address per cycle.
-This was not a problem when implementing the Naive & Hardware-Efficient Scan, but was introduced in the initial implementation stages of the Work-Efficient & Hardware-Efficient Scan.
-Through adding a padding element after every 32 shared memory elements, the bank conflicts were alleviated and performance increased.
+Lastly, while the Naive & Hardware-Efficient Scan and Work-Efficient & Hardware-Efficient Scan are optimized with shared memory and warp partitioning practices, they introduce another bottleneck known as bank conflicts.
+Shared memory is divided into 32 banks, allowing each bank to service one address per cycle.
+While bank conflicts were not an issue in the Naive & Hardware-Efficient Scan, they emerged during the initial implementation stages of the Work-Efficient & Hardware-Efficient Scan.
+By adding a padding element after every 32 shared memory elements, these bank conflicts were alleviated, leading to improved performance.

 ### Sample Output
 This is a sample of the output used to test the correctness and timing of all Scan and Stream Compaction implementations.